 4. Lattice Fence

-A lattice fence is another option for those who need something substantial to keep their dogs safe and can be the perfect option for those who want something that looks elegant that can be bought from a store with no assembly required.
+A lattice fence is another option for those who need something substantial to keep their dogs safe and can be the perfect option for those who want something that looks elegant and can be bought from a store with no assembly required.

 A well-made lattice fence looks beautiful and will keep large dogs safe on your balcony, allowing them to see through the lattice bars into the area below.
 However, because there are gaps in the lattice, this fence won’t be suitable for small dogs who may be able to fit through the holes and the balcony bars.